 It’s true, nowadays artificial grass lawns are even being mistaken for lawns with real grass.

 Pros: In the long run, you will end up saving money due to not having to water or fertilize the lawn.
 And your lawn will never turn brown.

 Cons: Yes, it is true that having an artificial lawn is more expensive to have installed, than having natural grass.

 2. Paint the Grass Green:

-The paint will not hurt the grass and you do not have to worry, you can still mow your lawn.
-There are companies that will spray your lawn for you, but sometimes it is better to just buy the paint and do-it on your own by mixing the paint and water together, then spray it on.
-The paint is safe for the pets, and will not rub onto your clothing, shoes, or even the paws of your animals.
+Pros: The right lawn or turf paint will not hurt the grass.
+No need to worry, you can still mow your lawn.
+There are companies that will spray your lawn for you, but sometimes it is better to just buy the paint and do-it on your own by mixing the paint and water together, then spray it on following the directions on the package.

-3. Rock Gardening:
+3. Rock Gardening or Xeriscaping